mib71/WebApi/README.md

 # WebApi
-My exam in WebAPI at EC Education Helsingborg 2020-05-15
+Exam in WebAPI at EC Education Helsingborg 2020-05-15

 ### Prerequisites
 Add Migration and Update-Database in Packet Manager Console